shierc/oTree/download.md

 ### Plain install

 * From your command line, run the command `pip` to check if Pip is installed.
 If not, you can download it [here](https://pip.pypa.io/en/latest/installing.html).
 * Download [oTree](https://github.com/oTree-org/oTree/archive/master.zip) and unzip it to a convenient location (such as your "Documents" folder).
-(Or, use Git to clone [this repo](https://github.com/oTree-org/otree))
+(Or better yet, use Git to clone [this repo](https://github.com/oTree-org/otree))
 * In your command line, go to the root directory of the unzipped folder where `requirements_base.txt` is
   * Note: if you cannot find `requirements_base.txt` make sure you have downloaded `oTree-master.zip`, not `otree-launcher-master.zip`, which is a different download.
 * Run these commands (you may need administrator permissions):